What Is a Brain Aneurysm?

 Unruptured brain aneurysm symptoms

-See a doctor at once if you’re having the following symptoms of an unruptured aneurysm:
+See a doctor at once if you’re having a new headache or pain above or behind your eye.
+Call 911.
+Other symptoms of an unruptured aneurysm are:

 - Dilated pupils